Climate of Peru: Andean highlands

 The chain of mountains called the Andes, comprising 28 percent of the national territory, runs the length of Peru, a narrow 80 km wide at the Ecuadorian border in the north and 350 km wide in the south along the border with Bolivia.
-The Andes, with elevations almost entirely above 2000 m and mostly above 3000 m, rise above the desert to the west and the tropical rain forest to the east.
+The Andes, with elevations almost entirely above 2000 m and mostly above 3000 m, rise above the desert to the west and the tropical rainforest to the east.
 The mountain climates are cool, often cold, with varied precipitation depending upon exposure.
 In general the western slopes of the Andres, facing the Pacific Ocean, are drier than the eastern slopes.
 Beginning at latitude 8.64° S and continuing southward are many snow-capped and glaciated peaks more that 5000 m in elevation.
 Thirty-seven mountain peaks in Peru rise to more than 6000 m in elevation.

 A general rule for mountainous areas is that temperature decreases by about 6.5 C-change for each 1000 m increase in elevation provided that the change in altitude takes place at the same latitude and other factors such as precipitation and cloud cover are similar.
 The temperature decline with increasing elevation is less than the average on the Pacific coast side of the Andes because of the unusually low temperature of the fog-bound coast.
 The steep slopes and the sharp changes in elevation result in a large number of microclimates in which a change of location of a few kilometres can result in major climatic changes.
 The common precipitation regime of the Andes is a rainy summer season from October to April and a dry winter from May to September.
 Snow is common at elevations of more than 3800 m.
 The city of Puno at that elevation has snow 14 days per year on average and it has snowed in every month of the year except November.
 Puno experiences freezing temperatures an average of 226 mornings annually, with freezes occurring in every month and the permanent snow line is at about 5000 m.

 The following table summarizes climatic statistics for cities in the Andes mountain region.

 The indigenous peoples of Peru have been farming in the Andes for thousands of years despite the severe climatic limitations.
 Compensating for the lack of a freeze-free growing season at elevations above 3000 m, indigenous farmers up until the 21st century have sought out microclimates and used techniques such as andenes (terraces) and Waru Waru (raised beds) to capture and store heat and permit hardy crops such as potatoes to grow up to 4050 m in elevation.
 Llamas and alpacas are grazed on the sparse vegetation of the puna zone up to elevations of 4770 m.